-Sullivan & LeShane embraces the unique historical significance of our building, and in keeping with that attitude, our office features a variety of rare and historical items – including photographs, documents and memorabilia – that recall the history of the City of Hartford and the State of Connecticut and our state’s public relations and lobbying industries.
+Sullivan & LeShane embraces the unique historical significance of our building, and in keeping with that attitude, our office features a variety of rare and historical items—including photographs, documents and memorabilia—that recall the history of the City of Hartford, the State of Connecticut and our state’s public relations and lobbying industries.